JGCRI/gcam-doc/fusion.md

 #### Ensuring that no state variable is missed

-We can check to make sure that not Data definitions were missed being tagged as "state" (how I got'em all initially) by enabling the preprocessor flag `DEBUG_STATE` which will enable checks to flag Values that are changed during a call to `World.calc` as well as other checks to ensure Values get collected / reset properly.
+We can check to make sure that not Data definitions were missed being tagged as "state" by enabling the preprocessor flag `DEBUG_STATE` which will enable checks to flag Values that are changed during a call to `World::calc` as well as other checks to ensure Values get collected / reset properly.